 4. Don’t Expect to Do Much on a Sunday

 As mentioned above, the island moves slow on any day.
-But, on Sundays, you have to watch time lapse video to see movement.
-Religion remains paramount for many.
+But, it’s even worse on Sundays.
+Religion remains paramount for many Samoans.
 This means Sunday is a day of worship and rest.
 Most people spend time with their families after church.

 3. It’s Usually Hot